 You can use an online calculator to estimate the amount that you should set aside before you stop working.
 Or you can think about how much you’ll need in terms of multiples of your income.
 At age 35, for example, you may need to have 1-4 times your annual income already saved.
 When you are 50, you might need to have 5-10 times saved what you are earning at that time.

-Similarly, your annual contribution to retirement savings to reach your goal should be a specific percentage of your yearly income.
-Speaking with a financial advisor will help you determine what your unique retirement saving strategy should be.
+Speak with a financial advisor to determine what your unique retirement saving strategy should be.

-How to find retirement savings in your income taxes
+Two ways to find retirement savings in income taxes

 If you had more money in your paycheck each pay period, would you put more into your retirement savings?
 If your answer is yes, it might be time to adjust your income tax withholdings.
-People tend to treat their income tax refund like a forced savings plan.
+Many people view their tax refund like a forced savings plan.
 They select fewer income tax withholdings than they are allowed on their W-4.
 Then, the IRS gets to hold on to their money until tax season, when it is returned in the form of a refund.

 But if you only withhold the amount you owe for taxes, you could take the “extra” income you’d be getting back, invest in a tax-deferred retirement account, and even earn interest.
 It is recommended that you update your Form W-4 anytime your income, employment, or family status changes.
 Major life events could impact how much you need to pay in income tax, and it’s easy to lose track of your withholdings.

 Read more about the 5 Reasons You Should Check Your Withholdings

 2. Turn your refund into extra savings